“That’s My Name, Don’t Wear it Out!”

 We all enjoy hearing about the father of an extremely successful person remaining stubbornly unimpressed by their son’s success.
 The rest of the world cannot believe how talented this man is, but his dad, the man he probably strove to impress more than anyone else in the world is, “Meh.”
 It’s your child, the little fella you could hold in one hand while you changed his diaper with the other, all growed up ruling Hollywood, and you’re, “Meh.”
 It’s funny and sad at the same time.

-After reaching the pinnacle of success in Hollywood, Jerry Lewis decided he wanted to share the wealth that came with such sucseess with his father.
+After reaching the pinnacle of success in Hollywood, Jerry Lewis decided he wanted to share the wealth with his father.
 Lewis came up with what he considered the perfect way of doing it.
 He approached members of the General Motors corporation and asked them to build his dad the finest automobile they could possibly build.
 When the father, Danny Levitch, was presented with this gift, he said, “What you couldn’t get me a convertible?”
-That’s so cynical, it’s funny, right?
+That’s so cynical it’s funny, right?
 It’s Seinfeld funny.
 We can’t decide if it’s so funny it’s sad, or if it’s so sad it’s funny, but it strikes us as sounding so true that it is funny … and a little sad.

-This story provides a small window into Jerry Lewis’s relationship with his dad.
-Due to the comedic nature of it, we might consider it a highlight, but what happened in the days in between?
-What happened to Jerry Lewis when he was too young to understand it all, then old enough to know that he was being raised in a loveless home?
-The car story provides a laugh, but what happened on those boring Thursdays and during the Holidays in that home Jerry Lewis grew up in?
-According to Lewis, he was never close to either of his parents.
-Danny Levitch was a failed vaudeville actor who may have been jealous of all of Jerry’s success, and he may have considered the car an example of Jerry Lewis rubbing his father’s nose in his success.
+Danny Levitch was a failed vaudeville actor who may have been jealous of all of Jerry’s success, and he may have considered the car an example of Jerry Lewis rubbing his nose in his success.
 Hard to know what happened in the inner sanctum of the family dynamics, but Jerry and his parents never reconciled, and Jerry was later known to be a distant father to his own kids, as all six of them had a strained relationship with him throughout his life.
 He even went so far as to cut them all out of his will before he died.

 I don’t know if Mr. Levitch was a “tough love” proponent, who was constantly pushing Jerry harder, because he thought praise weakens, or if he did what he did to try to keep his wildly successful son grounded, but at some point he probably should’ve closed the loop.
 These loops are facades we create to force our children through for their betterment.
 Some parents create beautiful! and wonderful! facades of too much praise, because they believe it strengthens their child’s self-confidence, their morale and resolve, and some parents do the opposite to keep their kids grounded and to prepare them for the perseverance required for the rough world that awaits.